I love sea trout at night above all other types of fly fishing because in the dark all your sensors are on high alert in anticipation of a take.

 Also, the following post has further information on sea trout flies and sea trout fishing trips to the Welsh Dee

-Finally, If don’t like the idea of sea trout fishing at night, I have another post on how to catch sea trout during daylight hours.
+Finally, If don’t like the idea of sea trout fishing at night, I have another post on how to catch sea trout during daylight hours that should interest you.

 I just wanted to say a quick thank you for producing such a useful and informative website, you inspired me to make the effort to get over to the Dee.
 Like you, I’m something of a sea trout nut – I became addicted to the night life while living in Devon and having since moved to the East Midlands I’ve had some serious withdrawal symptoms.
 Thanks to your extremely useful guides I caught my first couple of Dee sea trout last weekend and I wanted to give you the credit you deserve for providing the assist.